 The temples of the idols in that nation ought not to be destroyed; but let the idols that are in them be destroyed; let holy water be made and sprinkled in the said temples, let altars be erected, and relics placed.
 For if those temples are well built, it is requisite that they be converted from the worship of devils to the service of the true God; that the nation, seeing that their temples are not destroyed, may remove error from their hearts, and knowing and adoring the true God, may the more familiarly resort to the places to which they have been accustomed.
 And because they have been used to slaughter many oxen in the sacrifices to devils, some solemnity must be exchanged for them on this account, as that on the day of the dedication, or the nativities of the holy martyrs, whose relics are there deposited, they may build themselves huts of the boughs of trees, about those churches which have been turned to that use from temples, and celebrate the solemnity with religious feasting, and no more offer beasts to the Devil, but kill cattle to the praise of God in their eating, and return thanks to the Giver of all things for their sustenance; to the end that, whilst some gratifications are outwardly permitted them, they may the more easily consent to the inward consolations of the grace of God.
 (Book I.30)

 What Gregory is telling us is that we are free to take whatever custom we find to be profitable regardless of its origin and consecrate it to the worship of God.
 We can have Christmas or Yule logs.
-If you go out West, Native American church will use pre-Christian worship aids such as smugging pots.
-And, of course, we can take a space like this and make it into a church of God.
+If you go out West, Native American churches will use pre-Christian worship aids such as smugging pots.
+And, of course, we can take a strip mall and make it into a church of God.

 Augustine asks: Whether a bishop may be ordained without other bishops being present, in case there be so great a distance between them, that they cannot easily come together?